 - 4 pounds fresh or frozen rhubarb, cut into pieces

-- 1 1/3 cups superfine sugar (you can make your own by blitzing granulated sugar until finely ground but not powdery)
+- 1 1/3 cups superfine sugar (or just blitz granulated sugar in a blender until finely ground but not powdery)

 - 2 cups fresh blood orange juice (from about 10 blood oranges) or regular orange juice (from about 8 oranges)